Skip to content

 ret

-The SAVE_ALL_REGISTERS and RESTORE_ALL_REGISTERS are assembly macros with simple definitions in context.s.
-Next, we explain how to use ctx_start to start the execution of a thread and use ctx_switch to transfer the control flow to a thread that has already been executing.
-After the explanations, you should be able to implement all the functions used by the multithreaded program above.
+The SAVE_ALL_REGISTERS and RESTORE_ALL_REGISTERS are macros with a straightforward definition in context.s.
+Next, we explain how to use ctx_start to start the execution of a thread, and use ctx_switch to transfer the control flow to a thread that has already been executing.
+After the explanations, you should be able to implement the 3 functions used by the multithreaded program above, and run that program.

 Context switch

-We explain the usage of ctx_start and ctx_switch using one possible execution of the program shown at the beginning:
+We explain the use of ctx_start and ctx_switch with one of the possible executions of the multithreaded program:

-2. The child thread starts execution, does the printing, and exits;
+2. The child thread starts execution, prints, and calls thread_exit.

-3. The main thread returns from thread_create, does the printing, and exits.
+3. The main thread returns from thread_create, prints, and calls thread_exit.

-The picture below illustrates the memory layout during the three steps, which contain the four types of memory regions explained in P0 (i.e., code, data, heap and stack).
+The picture below illustrates the memory layout during the three steps, which contains the four types of memory regions explained in P0 (i.e., code, data, heap, and stack).

 Failed to load picture